Malmö Airport: Ground transportation

-The airport is not served by Skånetrafiken's regional public transport, however has regular Flygbussarna coach connections by to Malmö city centre as well as by Buss Bogdan Skåne to Lund.
+The airport will, starting in August 2026 be served by Skånetrafiken's regional public transport, with a new bus line, 147 taking passengers between the airport and Svedala Stortorget, close to a railway station.
+The airport also has regular Flygbussarna coach connections by to Malmö city centre as well as by Buss Bogdan Skåne to Lund.
 Additionally, Neptunbus connects all Wizz Air flights with Copenhagen.